 Depending on the type of sleep test, you may need to use several different sensors.

 Sleep tests fall into different categories depending on how accurately they measure different sleep metrics.
-Home sleep apnea tests are generally classed as level III or level IV.
-Level III tests use a greater number of sensors to capture relevant information such as blood oxygen levels, airflow, snoring, body position, or heart rate.
+Home sleep apnea tests are generally classed as type 3 or type 4.
+Type 3 tests use a greater number of sensors to capture relevant information such as blood oxygen levels, airflow, snoring, body position, or heart rate.
 There may be variations between tests, as researchers are still developing new testing kits.

-The American Academy of Sleep Medicine recommends that home sleep tests include measurements of airflow, blood oxygen levels, and breathing effort, at the very least.
-Common sensors for a type III device include an acoustic sensor to calculate airflow, an effort belt that wraps around the chest to track your breathing patterns, and a small clip called an oximeter that you wear on your finger to track your blood oxygen levels.
+Home sleep tests should include measurements of airflow, blood oxygen levels, and breathing effort , at the very least.
+Common sensors for a type 3 device include an acoustic sensor to calculate airflow, an effort belt that wraps around the chest to track your breathing patterns, and a small clip called an oximeter that you wear on your finger to track your blood oxygen levels.

 To ensure a more accurate reading, avoid napping, caffeine, alcohol, and late or heavy meals on the day of the test.
 Some experts believe it is better to sleep with the portable test equipment for one to three nights to gather enough data.
 For many people, sleep apnea is worse when back sleeping as opposed to side sleeping.
 Collecting data over multiple nights and informing your doctor of your habitual sleep positions might help give a more accurate view of your symptoms.

 Review the Results With Your Doctor

 After you have finished taking the sleep apnea test at home, a sleep medicine specialist must interpret the data, decide whether your symptoms qualify for an OSA diagnosis, and work with you to establish the best treatment plan for your needs.